BaffledCoder/College-Check/README.md

 # Software-Engineering
-This website is my software engineering project.
+Whole Website has been made by Rishav katyal (101803569) and Shubham Sharma (101803589) This website is my software engineering project.
 Completed on 03-12-2020 at 7:00 AM
 This website has very less security so anyone can exploit it.